Nina Davuluri

-Early life and education
+Early life

 Davuluri was born on April 20, 1989, in Syracuse, New York, into a Telugu family from India.
 Her mother is an Information technology specialist, her father was a gynecologist, and her sister is a doctor.
 When she was six weeks old, Davuluri was brought to live with her grandmother and aunt in Vijayawada, Andhra Pradesh.
 She stayed there until she was two-and-a-half years old, when her parents brought her back to the United States, returning to India each summer in order to study Indian dance.
 She is also fluent in Telugu.

 Davuluri moved to Oklahoma when she was four years old.
 She lived there until she was 10, next moving to St. Joseph, Michigan.
 This period of her life would become the foundation for her future Miss American platform, "Celebrating Diversity Through Cultural Competency," as its goal is to confront bullying by actively learning to talk about diversity in an open and respectful way.

 As a child, Davuluri studied ballet, tap, and jazz dance, and was later in the St. Joseph High School, where she participated in the marching band, played varsity tennis, and was on the Science Olympiad team.
 She graduated from St. Joseph in 2007, the same year that her parents moved to Fayetteville, New York.
 She chose to stay in Michigan, however, first beginning college at Michigan State University, and later transferring to the University of Michigan, where she was a Sigma Kappa/Alpha Mu, was on the Dean's List, and received Michigan Merit and National Honor Society Awards.
 She graduated in 2011 with a B.S. in brain behavior and cognitive science.
 She then moved back in with her family in New York, where she took nine pre-med courses at Le Moyne College.
 Halfway through her tenure as Miss America, however, she announced that she would not be applying to medical school.